 These additional directories will be added automatically, through a Scheduled Task, which will run each month.
 This job will create necessary sub-directories for the current year, and the next year.
 The following scheduled tasks should be created on the image server (or application server, if Images will be housed there):

-Name: Create Image Sub Directory - IcsMain
+Name: Create Image Sub Directory - Chcc-rcm

 Runs the first of every month, at 12:00 AM

-Calls the ‘Create Image Sub Directory.bat’ batch file, which should be stored within the IcsMain image directory)
+Calls the ‘Create Image Sub Directory.bat’ batch file, which should be stored within the Chcc-rcm image directory)

-Name: Create Image Sub Directory - IcsTest
+Name: Create Image Sub Directory - Chcc-rcm-test

 Runs the first of every month, at 12:00 AM

-Calls the ‘Create Image Sub Directory.bat’ batch file, which should be stored within the IcsTest image directory)
+Calls the ‘Create Image Sub Directory.bat’ batch file, which should be stored within the Chcc-rcm-test image directory)

 SQL Servers - Setup and Configuration